The Sri Vijaya Connection

 At the end of three years, his successor, or perhaps his son, Kambojaraja, went to attack Ucchita again at Haripunjaya, but was defeated.

 As we had identified the Kambojaraja in the story line to be no other than Suryavarman I, the next development was about fighting to take control of Haripangjaya by the new Angkorean monarch.
 As mentioned in the chronicle, the attack was defeated.
 The lost of Haripangjaya would jeopardize the Angkorean control over its northern frontier and forced the new court to look for an alternative commanding post to replace Haripangjaya.
 We shall see that it was the start of a reorganization of the northern Siam and Shan country under the new leadership of Angkor.
 New projects including the construction of mount Prah Vihea might start early in his reign.
 One prominent scholar who should receive most if not all credits to oversee the new development was Sukarman.
 His name was mentioned in early inscriptions of mount Prah Vihea.
-In the West Pillar inscription, he was introduced by a high-ranking member of the Surayavarman court name Rajapativarman, the elder of Avadhyapura in 1037.
+From the west pillar' s inscription we know that he was introduced by a high-ranking member of the Suryavarman' s court named Rajapativarman, the elder of Avadhyapura in 1037.

 Cri Rajapativarman, grandson of VKA Cri Rajapativarman, the elder of the district of Avadhyapura respectively informed SM Cri Suryavarmandeva, of the act of devotion of Cri Sukarman Kamsten, to begin with, on the occasion of the fortification of places for KJ Cri Sikharisvara and KJ Cri Varadhesvara.